 The sautoir was inherited by Queen Marie’s grandson, King Michael, upon her death in 1938.
 Her son, Michael’s father, had a turbulent reign marked by scandal and political troubles.
 He was forced to abdicate by the government.
 King Michael gave his mother the title of Queen Mother, despite her having been divorced before her husband became king.
 Queen Mother Helen (nee.
 Princess Helen of Greece) was also given use of the diamond sautoir, along with the relatively few remaining Romanian royal jewels.
 Queen Mother Helen wore the sautoir in the 1940s with a diamond pendent.
 The enormous sapphire had been sold to Harry Winston and later appeared on Helen’s sister-in-law, Queen Fredrika of Greece.

 When King Michael married Princess Anne of Bourbon Parma in 1948, the bride wore the Romanian diamond sautoir with the diamond pendent.
 King Michael had been recently exiled from Romania and the new Queen didn’t have a chance to wear the sautoir again.
-A poster on RJWMB once told his story about when he asked Queen Anne about the sautoir during a party at her home, that she replied she had no idea about its current whereabouts.
+Ashdean on RJWMB once related a story told to him by Hans Nadelhoffer (the author of a book on Cartier), about when he asked Queen Anne about the sautoir during a party at her home, that she replied she had no idea about its current whereabouts.
 Later, when she took him upstairs to look at a piece, he found pieces of the sautoir at the bottom of her jewelry box.
 It is unknown if the pieces of the sautoir are still owned by King Michael.